ember-learn/cli-guides/guides/appendix/windows.md

-Windows versions as far back as Vista are fully supported when using the Ember CLI.
+Windows versions as far back as Vista are fully supported when using the ember-cli.

 To get started ensure the following dependencies are installed: